Please screenshot this page and send it to info@mim-essay.com

 • Benchmarking Tool: Given the global acceptance of the GMAT, it serves as a benchmarking tool, allowing schools to compare applicants from different countries, educational backgrounds, and work experiences.

-GMAT Exam Structure
+Deconstructing the GMAT Exam

 understanding the gmat exam structure